DZ Deathrays: 2017–2018: Bloody Lovely

-2019- present: Positive Risings
+2019–present: Positive Risings and R.I.F.F

 On 10 January 2019, via DZ Deathrays' Twitter, the trio stated that they were about to commence recording their fourth studio album.
 On 14 January, it was announced that DZ Deathrays would perform a national tour titled "Tour With the Lot".
 The tour is set to run from March to April with support from Moaning Lisa and The Buoys.
 On 4 February, they confirmed that their fourth studio album was completed, further details are yet to be announced.

-On 1 March, coinciding with the beginning of their Tour With the Lot, DZ Deathrays released a new single entitled "Front Row Hustle".
+On 1 March 2019, coinciding with the beginning of their Tour With the Lot, DZ Deathrays released a new single entitled "Front Row Hustle".
 A reworking of their track "Afterglow" from their 2018 album, Bloody Lovely, remixed by Trials of A.B.
 Original.
 It features Briggs, also of A.B.
 Original, and rising star Jesswar.
 An accompanying music video preceded the single's release.
 On 14 June, their fourth studio album Positive Rising: Part 1 was confirmed for a release of 30 August.
 On the same day, the trio released a new single "IN-TO-IT" alongside an accompanying music video.

 In October 2020, the band released "Fired Up", the lead single from Positive Rising: Part 2, which was released on 9 July 2021.

+On 5 April 2023 The band announced the forthcoming release of their 6th studio album R.I.F.F, proceeded by the singles "Paranoid", "King B" and "Tuff Luck".

+In an album review, Ellie Robinson from NME said "The title stands for Remember It's for Fun, and here DZ Deathrays wholeheartedly embody that ethos."